Southern right whale: Population and distribution

 The global population of southern right whales was estimated at 13,611 in 2009.
 An estimate published by National Geographic in October 2008 put the southern whale population at 10,000.
-An estimate of 7,000 followed a March 1998 IWC workshop.
-Researchers used data about adult female populations from three surveys (one in each of Argentina, South Africa and Australia, collected during the 1990s) and extrapolated to include unsurveyed areas, number of males and calves using available male:female and adult:calf ratios to give an estimated 1999 figure of 7,500 animals.
+A population estimate of 7,000 followed a March 1998 IWC workshop.
+Researchers used population data from three surveys of adult females in the 1990s (Argentina, South Africa and Australia).
+They extrapolated to include the population of unsurveyed areas, and used known male-to-female and adult-to-calf ratios to estimate and include numbers of males and calves.
 Recovery of the overall population size of the species is predicted to be at less than 50% of its pre-whaling state by 2100 due to heavier impacts of whaling and slower recovery rates.
 Since hunting ceased, the population is estimated to have grown by 7% a year.

 The southern right whale spends summer in the far Southern Ocean feeding, probably close to Antarctica.
 If the opportunity arises, feeding can occur even in temperate waters such as along Buenos Aires.
 It migrates north in winter for breeding and can be seen by the coasts of Argentina, Australia, Brazil, Chile, Namibia, Mozambique, Peru, Tristan de Cunha, Uruguay, Madagascar, New Zealand and South Africa; whales have also been known to winter in sub-Antarctic regions.
 It appears that the South American, South African and Australasian groups intermix very little if at all, because maternal fidelity to feeding and calving habitats is very strong.
 The mother also passes these choices to her calves.

 Right whales do not normally cross the warm equatorial waters to connect with the other species and (inter)breed: their thick layers of insulating blubber make it difficult for them to dissipate their internal body heat in tropical waters.
 Based on historical records and unconfirmed sightings in modern periods, E. australis transits may sometimes occur through equatorial waters.

 Whaling records for the hemisphere include a whaling ground in the central northern Indian Ocean and recent sightings among near-equatorial regions.
 If the sighting off Kiribati was truly of E. australis, this species may have crossed the Equator on irregular occasions and their original distributions might have been much broader and more northerly distributed than is currently believed.
 A stranding of a 21.3 m (71 feet) right whale at Gajana, northwestern India in November 1944 was reported, but the true identity of this animal is unclear.

 Aside from impacts on whales and environments caused by mankind, their distributions and residences could be largely affected by presences of natural predators or enemies, and similar trends are also probable for other subspecies.

 Many locations throughout the Southern Hemisphere were named after current or former presences of southern rights, including Walvis Bay, Punta Ballena, Right Whale Bay, Otago Harbour, Whangarei Harbour, Foveaux Strait, South Taranaki Bight, Moutohora Island and Wineglass Bay.